DavidSilveraGabriel/Set-of-tools/README.md

 2. `remove-bg.py`: A tool to remove backgrounds from images using a deep learning model.
 3. `icons_for_folders.py`: A utility to change folder icons to custom icons on Windows and macOS.
 4. `image-format-converter.py`: A tool to convert images between various image formats.
+5. `LLM_Crawl4AI.ipynb`: A Google Colab notebook for crawling websites based on sitemaps using `crawl4ai`, extracting content, and saving it as Markdown.

 ## Setup